Corporate governance

 Board of Directors

 The Board of Directors is responsible for the strategic management of the Helsana Group.
-At the Annual General Meeting (AGM) of the Helsana Group on May 20, 2022, the shareholders elected Dr Nina Arquint, Dr Lorenz Hirt and Prof. Sita Mazumder as new members of the Board of Directors.
-They succeed Dr Jürg Dommer, Michela Ferrari-Testa, Dr Christiane Roth-Godat and Reto Stump.
+At the Annual General Meeting (AGM) of the Helsana Group on 26 May 2023, the shareholders elected Reto Egloff as a new member of the Board of Directors.
+He succeeds Severin Moser.

-The Helsana Group Board of Directors consists of a Chair and – since the 2022 AGM – eight rather than nine members, all of whom are non-executive members of the Board.
-None of the members sat on the Executive Committee of any Helsana Group company in the past five financial years, nor does any Board member have any business relationships with the Helsana Group or its companies that could influence their activities as members of the Board of Directors.
+The Helsana Group Board of Directors consists of a Chair and eight members, all of whom are non-executive members of the Board.
+None of the members has sat on the Executive Committee of any Helsana Group company in the past three financial years, nor does any Board member have any business relationships with the Helsana Group or its companies that could influence their activities as members of the Board of Directors.

 Members of the Board of Directors are each elected individually by the Annual General Meeting for a term of office of one year.
 Re-election is possible.
 The total term of office is capped at 16 years.
 For more details on the Chair and members of the Board of Directors, please visit www.helsana.ch/bod.